 For decades, ICWA has been recognized by child welfare experts as the gold standard in child welfare practice, and the law has helped tens of thousands of Indian children and families find fairness and healing in state child welfare systems.
 In the past several years, anti-tribal interests have launched a series of legal challenges against ICWA, with the goal of broadly undermining tribal sovereignty.
 The most prominent case and challenge to ICWA is Haaland v.
 Brackeen (formerly Brackeen v.
 Zinke and Brackeen v.
 Bernardt).

-- First, NARF, with our co-counsel at Dentons, LLP, have filed the tribal amicus brief at every stage of the case.
+- First, NARF, with our co-counsel at Dentons, LLP, filed the tribal amicus brief at every stage of the case.
 The tribal amicus brief for the Fifth Circuit en banc represented 486 federally recognized Tribes and 59 national and regional Tribal Organizations in support of ICWA.
 As in earlier stages of this case, the tribal amicus brief that will be submitted to the Supreme Court in August 2022 will ensure that the Court hears a united message from tribes in support of this vitally important law.

 Briefing in the case can be found at the Tribal Supreme Court Project website.